Originally published July 20, 2017, updated March 4, 2022

 The Mitigation.
-Make sure you have the shipping and customer service infrastructure in place to support direct sales.
+Make sure you have the shipping and customer service infrastructure in place to support direct consumer sales.
 Incorporate features such as chat and click to dial in your website design to make it easy for customers to contact you.
 Your social media presence must be trained to listen as well as interact.
 Be prepared to ship quickly and handle returns flawlessly.

 Making the Move: Selling Direct to Consumers

-If you’re joining the legions of manufacturers selling direct to consumers you’ll need a comprehensive digital strategy.
-The most important decision you make will be selecting the platform for your eCommerce operations capable to support both of your sales channels – B2B and B2C.
+If you’re joining the legions of manufacturers selling direct to consumers, you’ll need a comprehensive digital strategy.
+The most important decision you make will be selecting the platform for your eCommerce operations to support both of your sales channels – B2B and B2C.
 It must be powerful enough to operate out-of-the-box and flexible enough to customize for your company’s needs.
 You’ll need to consider such logistics as:

 - Order fulfillment and tracking